rdvnnl/kotlin-web-site/docs/topics/properties.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-backing-property"}

-The user can only add items to the cart by calling the `addItem()` function, but they can still access the `items` property
+The user can only add items to the cart through the `addItem()` function, but can still access the `items` property
-to see what's inside the cart.
+to see what's inside.

 > We recommend following the common pattern of naming backing properties with a leading underscore.
 >